bio-jack/PathFindPy/README.md

 # PathFindPy

-Hi!
 Please enjoy looking over my submission for your technical test.

 I have attempted to complete my implementation with my best understanding of object-oriented programming, SOLID principles (as far as the assignment reasonably allows), and unit testing (using the built-in `unittest` Python module) which I would include if I were programming in a test-driven manner.